Our Faculty

 Instructor

 Miss Diana studied ballet and tap at the CPR School of Dance for 10 years before graduating a year early from Walter Johnson High school and beginning her college career at the University of Maryland, College Park.
 In May of 2009, Miss Diana graduated from UMCP with a double major in Communication and Criminology/Criminal Justice.
-Miss Diana assisted Miss Christina for many years while begin coached for her Level I and II Teacher’s Certificates with the Cecchetti Council of America.
-She’ll enter her seventh year of teaching this fall, continuing her work with Pre-Ballet, Cecchetti Ballet and tap students of all levels.
+Miss Diana assisted Miss Christina for many years while being coached for her Level I-IV Teacher’s Certificates with the Cecchetti Council of America.

 Instructor